AjayElamparithi/Tic-Tac-Toe-Game/README.md

-#Simple python using tic toc toe game.
+#Simple python using tic tac toe game.
 #Tic Tac Toe game with GUI
 #using tkinter
 #importing all necessary libraries